When startups raise money from investors for a stake in their company, filings must be made with the United States Securities & Exchange Commission.

 Hover over the map to see exact funding amounts according to each zip code.

 With startup funding numbers running into the billions, New York, San Francisco, and Boston lead the pack.
 After these 3 cities we see a significant drop in fundings across all other cities.

-Since California is home to Silicon Valley, it should come as no surprise that it takes the number one spot, however, you may be surprised at what other states round out the list.
+Since California is home to Silicon Valley, it should come as no surprise that it takes the number one spot, especially with a vast number of Angel investors and venture capital firms.
+However, you may be surprised at what other states round out the list.